sg406651/Numpy/Readme.rst

     if np.all(arr1 == arr2):
         do_something()

-or best:
+or, even better:

 .. code-block:: python

     if np.array_equal(arr1, arr2):
         do_something()

-Boolean masks could be used for indexing existing array.
+Boolean masks could be used for indexing an existing array.
-Lest randomize 1000 variables from ``N(2, 1)`` then change all values bellow 0 to 0.
+Lets randomize 1000 variables from ``N(2, 1)`` and then change all values bellow 0 to 0.

 .. code-block:: python